zonika/playlister-static-generator-with-ar-web-0715-public/README.md

 - It should accept a path upon initialize to where it will save the files it generates
 - It should use the ERB files from `app/views/` to generate all static pages
 - It will live in `lib/support`

-## Bonus
-If you've finished everything and want more of a challenge unpend the pending RSPEC tests and create a [has many through association](http://guides.rubyonrails.org/association_basics.html#the-has-many-through-association) for your models.